Everyone can help

 In Class Four you will find our enthusiastic, hard working and very responsible Year Five and Year Six pupils.

 Our main classroom staff are Miss Wills (teacher) and Mr Maudsley (Learning Support Assistant, LSA).
 Mrs Biddle teaches the class on Thursdays, and Mrs Crosswood, Mrs Turner and Mrs Jeffery (LSAs) work in the class during some sessions.
 We enjoy working on a variety of activities with many different staff - a typical week in Class Four is very busy.

 Creative tasks are also enjoyed by Class Four.
 Art is a favourite subject for many pupils, and we really love to view and evaluate each other's work at the end of a session.
 In addition, Music is also very popular.
 Year Five and Six love creating our own compositions, both with instruments and devising song lyrics.
-Many Class Four pupils also attend our orchestra, run by Mrs Dobson, and have individual lessons for singing, piano (Mrs Phipps) and brass (Mrs Dobson).
-For at least one term per year, thanks to the hard work of Mrs Dobson, we are able to have a whole class set of brass instruments on loan from The Music Hub.
+Many Class Four pupils also attend our orchestra, run by Mrs Dobson, and have individual lessons for singing, piano and brass.
+For one term per year, thanks to the hard work of Mrs Dobson, we are able to have a whole class set of brass instruments on loan from The Music Hub.
 We thoroughly enjoy her lessons and recognise that to share in her expertise is an opportunity too good to be missed.

 Many pupils in Class Four are keen participants in Sports and PE.
-All are enthusiastic to take part in Mr Watts' PE lessons (while Mrs Palmer is away having her baby), enjoying practicing their skills and competitive tactics in small sided games during her "REAL PE" sessions.
-During the year, we are also lucky to have the opportunity to work for several sessions with specialists Mrs Nash (Gymnastics), Plymouth Argyle (Football, Basketball, Athletics), and Launceston Cricket Club.
+All are enthusiastic to take part in PE lessons, enjoying practicing their skills and competitive tactics in small sided games during "REAL PE" sessions.
+During the year, we are lucky to have the opportunity to work for several sessions with specialists Mrs Nash (Gymnastics), Plymouth Argyle (Football, Basketball, Athletics), and Launceston Cricket Club.
 In addition, we are pleased to enter pupils into team and individual competitions with other schools, including those involving football, netball, rugby, swimming and cross country.